How to shape eyebrows

 Step 3: Use a tweezer

 You’re now ready to finesse your eyebrows fret-free.
 How to pluck eyebrows?
 Recalling the shape you defined, you should pluck out the hairs that sit outside of this.
-Using our Slanted Tweezers, for each hair, gently hold the skin in the direction of the hair growth so it feels taut.
+Using tweezers, for each hair, gently hold the skin in the direction of the hair growth so it feels taut.
 Place the tip of the tweezer at the root of the hair, get a grip on it and pull!
 Remember to pluck the hair out in the direction that it’s growing, too.
 Ideally, you should only pluck out hairs that sit at the bottom of the brow line, as the top of the eyebrows will keep your natural shape intact.
 Only remove hairs above your eyebrow that really look lost and out of place.
 Alternate between each of your two brows as your pluck and be sure to regularly stand back at a distance to inspect the two, keeping in mind the saying – your brows should look like sisters, not twins.

 Step 4: Fill in your brows